fraserwilk/fcdistillery-child/README.md

 # fcdistillery-child

-WordPress theme for Falls Creek Distiullery based on Understrap
+WordPress theme for Falls Creek Distillery based on Understrap